palmainczeffy/magoptlib/README.md

 ## Usage

-Please find an example usage in the introduction.ipynb file.
+Please find an example usage in the documentation or in the introduction.ipynb file.

 ## Contributing